Scrum: Framework for development with agile teams

 Scrum defines only a few cornerstones of the procedure and is therefore referred to as a framework.
-At its core are: three roles, five events and three result types ("artifacts").
+At its core are: three roles or responsibilities, five events and three result types ("artifacts").

 A team focused on a common delivery with these three responsibilities:

 The product owner is responsible for the requirements for the product features and for the product’s ROI.
 The P.O. is responsible for the Product Backlog items and determines the right direction for the development.

 The Scrum Master ensures that the team can work productively and "protects" the agile approach.
 The S.M. makes sure that everyone understands the rules of Scrum and works according to these rules, and also helps the team to remove any obstacles which hinder their work.

 The Developers work in a self-organized manner and are responsible for achieving the Sprint Goal.
 The Scrum Team members - Product Owner, Scrum Master and Developers - manage their work in the Sprint together and independently of others.